Podcast 60: the lowdown on B2B messaging workshops

 We’ll present our findings from both of these exercises during the workshop.

-So we’ll spend time in the workshop looking in detail at the following:
+So we’ll spend time exploring the following:

-• Who your target audience is, and what problems they’re trying to overcome
+• Who your target audience is, and what problems they’re trying to overcome.

-• Whether there are diverse audience personas who might respond to different messaging
+• Whether there are diverse audience personas who might respond to different messaging.

-• The different options your prospects have on the table and what might spur them to choose your product or service
+• The different options your prospects have on the table, and what might spur them to choose your product or service.

-• What you’re selling, what it does, and how it’s better than your competitors’ offerings.
 We’ll also press you for proof points: what evidence you have to back up what you’re saying.

 This is the output of the workshop: a document that sets out your key messages for your brand or specific products or services.